Notification

 Although you can get content samples from candidates, the most accurate way to understand their ability to code or write is seeing them do it in real time.
 But don’t wait for late-stage onsite interviews to test a candidate’s skills.

 In the early stages of the recruiting process, share Docs with candidates during remote Google Meet interviews.
-As a candidate writes code or other content in the shared document, the interviewer can see the candidate’s thought process when solving challenges, ask clarification questions, and evaluate a final sample that truly reflects whether the candidate is suitable for the job.
+As a candidate writes code or other content in the shared document, the interviewer can review the candidate’s thought process when solving challenges, ask clarification questions, and evaluate a final sample that truly reflects whether the candidate is suitable for the job.

 Learn how